msctman/furniture-store-db-client/README.md

 Click on the three dots, and click Open (this will open the repo in new preferred application (VScode in this case)

-OR.

-Copy the url as follow.

-In your browser's address bar, type https://gitpod.io/#https://github.com/<your-username>/<your-repo>,